firebase/flutterfire/packages/cloud_firestore/cloud_firestore/README.md

 "Add Firebase SDK" and "Add initialization code" in the Firebase assistant.
 1. Add `cloud_firestore` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).

+## Building for Android

+Due to the large number of classes in this plugin, when building for Android you may encounter "Cannot fit requested classes in a single dex file."
+Change `minSdkVersion` from 16 to 21 in build.gradle to enable multidex and resolve the error.

 ## Usage

 ```dart